Daily High to Daily Low: Is It Safe to Buy Realty Income Corporation (O)?

 O’s Market Performance

-O stocks went up by 5.00% for the week, with a monthly jump of 11.15% and a quarterly performance of 3.98%, while its annual performance rate touched 21.60%.
-The volatility ratio for the week stands at 1.75% while the volatility levels for the past 30 days are set at 1.75% for Realty Income Corporation.
-The simple moving average for the period of the last 20 days is 8.47% for O stocks with a simple moving average of 10.91% for the last 200 days.
+O stocks went down by -0.45% for the week, with a monthly jump of 10.13% and a quarterly performance of 2.15%, while its annual performance rate touched 22.06%.
+The volatility ratio for the week stands at 2.33% while the volatility levels for the past 30 days are set at 1.80% for Realty Income Corporation.
+The simple moving average for the period of the last 20 days is 2.42% for O stocks with a simple moving average of 6.76% for the last 200 days.

 Analysts’ Opinion of O